abzl/movies-night/README.md

 MVP:

 * Make sure external request for data works properly.
-* A funcitonal and responsive search box.
+* A funcitonal and responsive search box that returns news by title.
 * Minimalist and attractive design.
-* Functionalty across the site (buttons, links, search box).
+* Four to six news articles apended to the dom on  the front page.
+* Each article (onclick) take them to the original article news.

 Post-MVP: